 There was simply no sign of her and no sign of criminal or terrorist activity involved in her disappearance.

-So, being from Draa & having lived with the rav all these years, the widow suspected entities were involved in Ora's disappearance.
+So, being from Draa & having lived with the rav all these years, the widow suspected the involvement of entities in Ora's disappearance.

 Despite the distance & wearying journey, the rav's widow made her way to Yerushalayim to speak with big rabbanim there, but no one wanted to get involved.

-Finally, she went to a Druze practitioner of kochot hatumah (impure powers) in the North.
+Finally, the widow went to a Druze practitioner of kochot hatumah (impure powers) in the North.

 These types of practitioners—whether you call them demonologists or priests or sorcerers or shamans or whatever—also deal with these entities, but with impure manipulations.
 And just like human manipulators, these entities don't mind putting on an act as long as the practitioner gratifies their demands.

 Lacking any real connection to Hashem, these practitioners get fooled into thinking they possess real powers.